Sputum Culture

 Samples

 Collect 5 – 10 ml of Expectorated sputum in a sterile screw-cap container.
-Only a specimen brought forth by deep cough should be expectorated into the container.
+Only a specimen brought forth by a deep cough should be expectorated into the container.
 Refrigerate at 2°C to 8°C.

 Reference Range